uvarc/rc-website/content/userinfo/rivanna/software/alphafold.md

 We did not use TensorFlow 2.5.0 with CUDA 11.2 because currently our [NVIDIA driver version does not support that](/userinfo/rivanna/software/tensorflow/#can-i-install-my-own-tensorflow-that-works-on-a-gpu).

 For further details see [here](https://github.com/uvarc/rivanna-docker/tree/master/alphafold/2.0.0).

+### Version 2.1

+- AlphaFold does not use TensorFlow on the GPU (instead it uses JAX).
+See [issue](https://github.com/deepmind/alphafold/issues/88).
+Changed `tensorflow` to `tensorflow-cpu`.
+- There is no need to have system CUDA libraries since they are already included in the conda environment.
+- Switched to micromamba instead of Miniconda.

+With a three-stage build, our Docker image is only 5.4 GB on disk (2.1 GB compressed on DockerHub), almost half the size using the official Dockerfile (10.1 GB).

+For further details see [here](https://github.com/uvarc/rivanna-docker/tree/master/alphafold/2.1.1).

 ## AlphaFold launch command